-5 key areas you should know about and some of the things you can do to maintain independence, stay healthy, and active at all ages: physical wellbeing, mental wellbeing; healthy eating; vitamin D; sleep.
+Some things you can do to maintain independence, stay healthy and active at all ages – the five key areas of health: physical wellbeing, mental wellbeing; healthy eating; vitamin D; and sleep.

 Quality Standards for Osteoporosis and Prevention of Fragility Fractures

 Identifying vertebral fractures systematically has proven challenging for all clinicians and currently more than two-thirds are undiagnosed.
 The purpose of this guidance is to ensure that all vertebral fractures are systematically identified, reported using clear terminology to the referring clinician and lead to appropriate management to avoid further fragility fractures.

 Clinical Guidance for the Effective Identification of Vertebral Fractures

 Derived from current guidance, these seven standards reflect high-quality practice across the fracture prevention pathway.
 Detailed criteria and measures are included to allow evaluation of service performance.
 They provide the foundation for Peer Review of osteoporosis services.